tejaswigowda/book.programmingthecloud.com/src/fewtech/js/objects.md

 #### Document Object Model (DOM)

-The document object model (DOM) is the represenation of the HTML document within JS.
-The DOM has an *object* associated with each *element* within the HTML document.
-The corresponding object can be used to read (quaery status of attributes and their values) tag information as well as set tag attribute values.
+The Document Object Model (DOM) is the represenation of the HTML document within JS.
+The DOM has an *object* associated with each *element* (tag) within the HTML document.
+The corresponding object can be used to read tag information (query status of attributes and their values) as well as set tag attribute values.
 Thus a DOM provides a way to read attribute values from tags (including CSS declarations, since `style` is an attribute) and set them.

 </div>

+The `document` Object has important DOM access methods such as `document.getElementById()`, `document.getElementsByTagName()` , `document.getElementsByClassName()`  etc

 <div class='notes'>

 #### What about jQuery?
-jQuery is a wrapper that implements different fucntiuons on top of JS.
+jQuery is a wrapper that implements different functions on top of JS.
-The main dollar function (`$()`) in jQuery internally uses the DOM (`document` Object, more specifically the `document.querySelector()` function.
+The main dollar function (`$()`) in jQuery internally uses the DOM (`document` Object, more specifically the `document.querySelectorAll()` function).

 </div>